Silvia Heubach

 Silvia Heubach is a German-American mathematician specializing in enumerative combinatorics, combinatorial game theory, and bioinformatics.
-She is a professor of mathematics at California State University, Los Angeles.
+She is Professor Emerita of Mathematics at California State University, Los Angeles.

 Education and career

 Heubach earned bachelor's and master's degrees in mathematics and economics from the University of Ulm in 1983 and 1986, respectively.
 Through a program at the University of Ulm, she came to the University of Southern California (USC) for a one-year exchange, but decided to stay on for a Ph.D. program.
 She completed a master's degree in mathematics in 1988 and a Ph.D. in applied mathematics at USC in 1992.
 Her dissertation, A Stochastic Model for the Movement of a White Blood Cell, was supervised by Joseph C. Watkins..

 After completing her doctorate, Heubach held visiting faculty positions at Colorado College and Humboldt State University before joining the faculty at California State University, Los Angeles in 1994.